DIY Kids Art Pillows

-I’ve got a really fun project for you today that is going to come in handy over the coming weeks as your kids go back to school and start bringing home their piles of art projects!
+I’ve got a really fun project for you today that is going to come in handy.
+Especially when your kids go back to school and start bringing home their piles of art projects!
 Why not turn a couple of your favorites into one-of-a-kind pillows for your home?
 I’ve partnered SnapBox, a company that makes creative photo products, to show you how!

 I’m always looking for places beyond the refrigerator to display Stella and Hazel’s art projects.
 At this point there is something they’ve made in pretty much every room of the house – from our living gallery wall to their playroom display.
 But these pillows take incorporating their projects into our decor to a whole new level!